 The sooner you send your invoice, the less time you’ll need to wait to get paid.
 The most straightforward answer to “when should I send my invoice” is simply: when you have delivered your goods.

 It’s also worth asking your client when the cut-off date is for submitting an invoice so you can then get paid when a company completes its payment runs.
 This usually happens at the end of the month.

 The easiest and most convenient way to send your invoice is by email.
-The most universal document is the PDF; avoid sending it with Word or Excel, as it can make the document unreadable for the receiver.
+A universally accepted format is the PDF.
+Avoid sending it with Word or Excel, as it can make the document unreadable for the receiver.

 When you send over the email, make sure the subject is clear and concise and includes the invoice you are sending.
 You can also choose to send your invoice through the post if that’s necessary.